chriswhong/awesome-mapbox-external-developer-resources/README.md

 **Related lists**
 - [awesome-geojson](https://github.com/tmcw/awesome-geojson) - GeoJSON utilities that will make your life easier.
 - [awesome-vector-tiles](https://github.com/mapbox/awesome-vector-tiles) - The Mapbox Vector Tile spec is an efficient encoding for map data into vector tiles that can be rendered dynamically.
+- [awesome-mapbox-webmaps](https://github.com/chriswhong/awesome-mapbox-webmaps) - A List of Web Map Applications built with Mapbox tools and services.
+- [awesome-mapboxgl-demos](https://github.com/chriswhong/awesome-mapboxgl-demos) - A List of Web Map Demos built with Mapbox tools and services.